hrik2001/hrik2001.github.io/index.md

 * #### Are you down for gigs and consultancy work?<br />
 Yes!
 In fact I can help you with these:
+    - I can help you plan **tokenomics** and overall protocol economics along with **financial simulations** to aid you in further decision making down the line.
+The scope of the work can also include doing analysis for **incentive distribution** and other methodologies to increase adoption/utilization.

     - I'm available for smart contract auditing gigs and bring hands-on experience from projects at _Timeswap Labs, open-source contributions and llamarisk (curveDAO)_.
 I specialize in **boosting code coverage** through